 Tucked in her little corner on the border to Slovenia, it is a bit difficult to reach.
 Unless you are going to either Slovenia or Croatia, there’s no reason to pass by Trieste and eventually visit it.

 You go to Trieste if you really want to go to Trieste, if you see what I mean.

-I kept hearing great things about the city tough and I added it to a sort of bucket list.
-The chance to finally see it came this summer, when we decided to go on holiday in Slovenia.
+I kept hearing great things about the city though and I added it to a sort of bucket list.
+The chance to finally see it came this summer, when we decided to spend our holidays in Slovenia.
 We had to pass by Trieste and we decided to stop there for a couple of nights, just to get an idea of the city.

 Well, it was so beautiful I regret not having planned more days there.

 I loved it because it is unlike every other Italian city.
 It has its own peculiar character, which you can find there and there only.
 You feel as if you are in Austria, sometimes, but there are the sea and the wind and the dazzling light that make everything different.